cyclosproject/cyclos4-ui/README.md

 The initial planned scope is to have end-user functionality in this application.
 Administration functionality will still be available in Cyclos' default web interface.

 This user interface is still in very early days of development, and not yet useful for production.
-Cyclos 4.10 or newer is required for the back-end.
+Cyclos 4.11 or newer is required for the back-end.

 ## Technical details

-- This application is built using [Angular Material](https://material.angular.io/);
+- This application is built using [Angular](https://angular.io/) and [Bootstrap](https://getbootstrap.com), using the [ngx-bootstrap](https://valor-software.com/ngx-bootstrap/) integration library;
 - It uses Cyclos' REST API for integration.
 The [ng-swagger-gen](https://github.com/cyclosproject/ng-swagger-gen) project is used to generate the client services and web service models;
-- The application doesn't uses Angular's i18n support for internationalization, as it only supports translations in Angular templates, not in components.
-Also, the built-in Angular i18n requires a different compilation per language.
-Instead, translations are done using the [ng-translation-gen](https://github.com/cyclosproject/ng-translation-gen) project;
 - The translations are done separatedly from the Cyclos installation.
 This way they cannot be customized in Cyclos, but allows the user interface to grow independently from the deployed Cyclos version;
 - Requests to the Cyclos server are performed directly from the browser.
-That means that either this front-end should be deployed in the same domain as Cyclos, or CORS should be enabled in Cyclos by setting `cyclos.cors.origin = cyclos4-ui-domain` in the `cyclos.properties` file.
+That means that either this front-end should be deployed in the same domain as Cyclos, or CORS should be enabled in Cyclos by setting `cyclos.cors.origin = <cyclos4-ui-domain>` in the `cyclos.properties` file.

 ## Requirements